percipient/strongjobs/README.md

 2. Fix a bug or add a new job (see [Adding a new job](https://github.com/percipient/strongjobs#adding-a-new-job)).
 3. Make sure you've added documentation.
-4. Submit a pull request
+4. Submit a pull request.

 If you feel uncomfortable or uncertain about an issue or your changes, feel free to email support@strongarm.io and we will gladly help you.